yuchiu/Slack-JavaScript/readme.md

 ### Bundle Client with Webpack

-- bundle files with webpack
+- bundle files with webpack and watch for changes
+  bundled files will be output to ./dist

 ```
 npm run webpack:watch